AdobeDocs/learning-manager.en/help/migrated/system-requirements.md

 * **Android:** Version 9 and above.

 1. Mobile browser supports only learner role in **immersive layout**.
-1. Captivate Prime mobile app only supports the learner role.
+1. Learning Manager mobile app only supports the learner role.

 ## Supported browsers on Mobile {#supportedbrowsersonmobile}